 - A. Underlying Securities: Common shares of the Company - B. Conversion Period: The bonds are convertible at any time on or after August 18, 2021 and prior to May 17, 2026 into common shares of the Company. - C. Conversion Price and Adjustment: The conversion price was originally \$76.00 per share.
 The conversion price will be subject to adjustments upon the occurrence of certain events set out in the indenture.
-The conversion price as of December 31, 2023 and 2022 was \$60.70 and \$64.90, respectively. - D. Redemption on the Maturity Date: On the maturity date, the Company will redeem the bonds that remain outstanding at the principal amount.
+The conversion price as of December 31, 2024 and 2023 was \$59.20 and \$60.70, respectively. - D. Redemption on the Maturity Date: On the maturity date, the Company will redeem the bonds that remain outstanding by par.